crappistmartin/crappistmartin.github.io/source/borough-triangle/index.markdown

 The shops and warehouse spaces on the Newington side of the site will also be demolished.
 These are currently being used as a Pop-up arts and cultural space by ['Hotel Elephant'](http://www.hotelelephant.co.uk/) and ['The Paperworks'](http://www.thepaperworks.co.uk/).
 {% img right http://crappistmartin.github.io/images/HotelElephant_Paperworks.jpg %}

-Besides new premises for the Ministry of Sound night club totalling ca. 6,000 sqm (allowing an extra capacity of 400 people over its current venue), Peabody plans to build some retail space; 10,000 sqm of office space in a shiny new corporate HQ for its staff; and a total of 529 new homes in a number of (predominantly glass) buildings of up to 38 storeys.
+Besides new premises for the Ministry of Sound night club totalling ca. 6,000 sqm (allowing an extra capacity of 400 people over its current venue), Peabody plans to build some retail space; 10,000 sqm of office space in a shiny new corporate HQ for its staff; and a total of 529 new homes in a number of (predominantly glass) buildings and two 40-storey towers.

 [{% img right http://crappistmartin.github.io/images/Peabody_BoroughTriangle.png %}](http://planningonline.southwark.gov.uk/DocsOnline/Documents/388339_1.pdf)